zhiwenh/delib/README.md

 ### Call a contract method

-The method will determine if it will perform a transaction (which requires gas) or if it will just call by whether or not you labeled your function with constant in your Solidity contract.
-Calls return a value.
-The options parameter is optional, and will override the ones in `delib.eth.options`
+It will perform a transaction (which requires gas) or if it will just call and return a value by whether or not you labeled your function with constant in your Solidity contract.

-To call a contract at the address saved when you deployed it:
+To call a contract at the address you last deployed it:

 ```
+options = {
+  gas: 0 // Gas set at 0 will be estimated
+};

 delib.eth.exec('Test').testMethod(arg1, arg2, options)
   .then(tx => {